Last update July 7, 2022: Trying levocetirizine , see below

-Last updated Nov, 25, 2021: see below
+Prev updated Nov, 25, 2021: Switch to Loratadine, see below

-Having crossed the big 40, I’m constantly discovering new quirks of being old, most recently, Allergies 🙂 It started when I went on a trip to a new city in Colombia.
+Having crossed the big 4O, I’m constantly discovering new quirks of being old, most recently, allergies 🙂 It started when I went on a trip to a new city in Colombia.
 When I got back I noticed an itch on my forearm and so I went to a nearby pharmacy.
 The pharmacist immediately diagnosed my itch as allergies and gave me the equivalent of Zyrtec, which has an active ingredient of cetirizine.

 Well again, I was late for a dose and my forearms or other parts of me would itch.
 This was very strange, so I decided to check google.
 When searching for, itching after stopping cetirizine and sure enough, many of the results pointed to lingering effects, mainly itching, upon discontinuing with the medication.
 Many personal blogs mentioned it, even a few articles on the National Institute of Health, NIH, website.
 To be honest, I don’t see how Zyrtec can even market the drug without a warning about withdrawal symptoms.